 Best Breaking News Story, Best Investigative Report, Best Series, Best Blog, Best International Real Story may have Single or Multiple Bylines: All bylines must be included on the entry form.

-How to Pay, Create an Entry and How to Edit a Paid or Unpaid Entry until March 1: To create an entry, you must enter NAREE's J Contest module through any red "Click Here" link above.
-Once you are inside the Journalism Competition module, you must fill out the entry form, upload your PDF (s) or include your link(s), and hit "Save & continue."
+How to Pay, Create an Entry and How to Edit a Paid or Unpaid Entry until March 1: To create an entry, you must enter NAREE's J Contest module here.
+Once you are inside the Journalism Competition module, you must fill out the entry form, upload your PDF(s) or include your link(s), and hit "Save & continue."
 From there you will land on the Processing Fee page.
-At this point you have many options: You can pay the fee, or use your coupon code if eligible for one, or go to the top of the page and click on the "New submission" tab to enter another category before you pay, or click on the "My submissions" tab to check on or edit all of the entries you saved earlier.
+At this point you have many options: You can pay the fee, or use your coupon code, if eligible for one, or go to the top of the page and click on the "New submission" tab to enter another category before you pay, or click on the "My submissions" tab to check on or edit all of the entries you saved earlier.
 You will have until March 1 at 11:59 PM EST to make additions or changes to the entries in your Journalism Contest user account and to pay your fees.
 This means as long as you always hit "Save and continue" before you leave the online entry form you have been working on, you can fix problems at a later date until March 1.

-When you are finished submitting all of your entries look for these common mistakes: entering the wrong story link or PDF, entering your work the wrong category, forgetting to change or add information in your summary, or forgetting to add the names of all bylined journalists and their emails.
-The NAREE office will not perform these corrections for you but you can go back into your J Contest user account and click on "My submissions" as many times as you need to until March 1.
-After March 1 all NAREE J Contest submissions and payments for all entries are final.
+When you are finished submitting all of your entries, look for these common mistakes: entering the wrong story link or PDF, entering your work the wrong category, forgetting to change or add information in your summary, or forgetting to add the names of all bylined journalists and their emails.
+The NAREE office will not perform these corrections for you, but you can go back into your JContest user account and click on "My submissions" as many times as you need to until March 4.
+After March 4 all NAREE J Contest submissions and payments for all entries are final.
 NO EXCEPTIONS.
-Contestants will not be allowed into the module after March 1.
+Contestants will not be allowed into the module after March 4.
 No additional questions will be researched and answered, if the questions are not received by email by Feb 28.
 No qualifying refunds will be issued, if not requested by Feb 28.
 If you enter and pay for an entry, that payment becomes final.
 You can't decide not to enter it, after you have paid, but you can switch out the entry yourself until March 1.

 Questions: Submit any questions for the NAREE office at firstname.lastname@example.org no later than February 28, no exceptions.
-Please type "J Contest Question/your last name/your entry reference number" in the subject line of your email, so the NAREE office will know which entry to pull up in reference to your question.
+Please type "JContest Question/your last name/your entry reference number" in the subject line of your email, so the NAREE office will know which entry to pull up in reference to your question.
 Please submit your questions earlier than Feb.
 28, if possible, to avoid delays.
-You can also call 561-391-1983 before Feb 28 and leave a detailed voice mail regarding your question.
+You can also text or call 561-391-1983 before Feb 28 and leave a detailed message regarding your question.
 Please include the entry number (if you have already created an entry) and the category number you are asking about in your email or voicemail.

-Entry PDFs or Links and Paywall Passwords: Please include a link to the work or upload a PDF in the form that the was originally published; please do not enter a repackaged version.
-Questions on this should be emailed to email@example.com -- before Feb 28, the original contest deadline.
+Entry PDFs or Links and Paywall Passwords: Please include a link to the work, or upload a PDF in the form in which the work was originally published; please do not enter a repackaged version.
+Questions on this should be emailed to email@example.com -- before Feb 28, which is the day before the original contest deadline.
 Questions will not be able to be researched and addressed during any extended deadline period.

-Please pull down the "Instructions" tab once you have entered the NAREE J Contest module.
+Please click the "Instructions" tab once you have entered the NAREE Journalism Contest module.
 You need to read the information on this page AND on the Instructions page inside the Journalism Contest module.
-For example, you'll find information on Best Freelance Collection and the 150-word summary,* etc. on the Instructions page inside the module.
+For example, you'll find information on Best Freelance Collection and the 150-word summary, etc. on the Instructions page inside the module.
 Keep the instructions on this page handy after you enter the contest module.
 They work hand and glove.

-Note: Instructions to paywall passwords and/or instructions on entries added to be judged Best Freelance Collection should be placed at the end of the 150-word summary and these instructions are not counted as part of the summary word count.
+Note: Instructions to paywall passwords and/or instructions on entries added to be judged Best Freelance Collection should be placed at the end of the 150-word summary.
+These instructions are not counted as part of the summary word count.